Xola-lab/oibsip_taskno/README.md

 ```

 Here, with the help of Python Lists, two variables were created; a 'models' variable to fit the names of the models and an 'accuracy' variable to fit the accuracies of each model.
-Then, bar graph utilising Matplotlab.
+Then, the bar graph utilising Matplotlab.
 The outcome was as follows:

 <p align="center">
 <img src="2 - Wine Prediction (Files)/8a - DATA VIZ. - RESULT.png">